WassimTenachi/PhySO/docs/source/doc_benchmarks.md

     x0*exp((-x1)*x2*x4/((x3*x5)))
 ```

-It is also possible to access the problem with the original variable names:
+It is also possible to access the problem with its original variable names:

 ```
 print(Feyn.FeynmanProblem(i_eq, original_var_names=True))